jordanmor/bookworm/README.md

 # bookworm
-A web application with user authentication added using Express and MongoDB
+A project for learning how to add authentication to a web application using Express and MongoDB